Shu'ayb al-Arna'ut

-Shuaib ibn Muharram al-Albani al-Arnauti (in شعيب بن محرم الألباني الأرناؤوطي) (1928-2016) was a well known Albanian scholar of Hadith in the Islamic World.
+Shu'ayb ibn Muharram al-Albani al-Arna'ut (شعيب بن محرم الألباني الأرناؤوطي) (1928–2016) was a well known Albanian scholar of Hadith in the Islamic World.
 He was famous for his works on Hadith Methodology, Manuscript Investigation and Research and Hadith Criticism.
-His Kunya is Abu Usamah.
+His Kunya is Abu Usama.

 Biography

 He was born in Damascus, Syria in the year 1928.
 His family were originally Muslim Albanians from Shkodër in North Albania, which spoke in the Gheg dialect of the Albanian language.
 His family immigrated to Syria before his birth, in 1926 in search of a better life.
-Al Arnaout followed the Hanafi school of Jurisprudence.
-Although he is most well known for his work on Hadith Literature, Al Arnaout was a strong proponent of Sunni Orthodoxy and following the four Madhhabs.
-He died in October 27, 2016.
+Al-Arna'ut followed the Hanafi school of Jurisprudence.
+Although he is most well known for his work on Hadith Literature, al-Arna'ut was a strong proponent of Sunni Orthodoxy and following the four Madhhabs.
+He died on October 27, 2016.

 Works

 His most notable work was as chief editor of a 45 volume work on the Musnad of Ahmad Ibn Hanbal in which he investigated various manuscripts, cross-referenced with other Hadith books and critiqued over 28,000 Hadiths.
-His 16 volume work on Tahawi Sharh mushkil al-athar (The Explanation of Problematic Hadiths) and on Ibn Qayyim al-Jawziyya Zad al-Ma'ad (Provisions of the Afterlife).
+His 16 volume work on Tahawi Sharh mushkil al-athar (The Explanation of Problematic Hadiths) and on Ibn Qayyim al-Jawziyya's Zad al-Ma'ad (Provisions of the Afterlife).
 Beyond those, he wrote several less known works on Hadith Methodology, Manuscript Investigation and Hadith Criticism.